Reasons for the Fall of the Ottoman Empire

 Incapable Rulers

 The first ten Sultans of the Ottoman Empire (from Osman I to Suleiman I) are ranked as the best rulers of the empire.
-But the later rulers proved to be incompetent ones who could not retain the supremacy and influence of the Ottoman Empire.
-Though the political decline started later in the 17th Century during the reign of 19th Sultan Ahmed II, the way was paved for this decline far earlier when Ottomans started to lose battles against opponents.
-They were no longer feared due to these military defeats as a result of the incompetency and incapability of the later Ottoman rulers.
+However, the later rulers proved incompetent and could not retain the supremacy and influence of the Ottoman Empire.
+Though the political decline started later in the 17th Century during the reign of 19th Sultan Ahmed II, the way was paved for this decline far earlier when Ottomans started losing battles against opponents.
+Their neighboring states became fearless due to these military defeats, brought by the incompetency and incapability of the later Ottoman rulers.
 The situation worsened miserably further over time.

 Role of Janissaries (Yeniceri)

-Janissary was a special infantry unit formed by the third Ottoman ruler Murad I in 1383.
-These were specially trained units that played important role in the initial successes of the Ottoman Empire.
-But gradually, this unit became undisciplined and the later incapable rulers failed to control them fully.
+Janissary was an elite infantry unit formed by the third Ottoman ruler, Murad I, in 1383.
+These were specially trained units that played a vital role in the initial successes of the Ottoman Empire.
+But this unit gradually became undisciplined, and the later incapable rulers failed to control them fully.

 Sketch of Janissary